chaimaaELgotbi/Terraform_Practice/README.md

 check the code in the Security file

-5. Create a "variables.tf"
+5. Create a "variables.tf":

 In this file i will the difine the region i am going to work in and the AMI variables, also i am going to designe the avabality zones and the user name for my ubuntu.

-6. Create a "instance.tf
+6. Create a "instance.tf:

 We have created lots of components and now we will create an EC2.
 I want to connect my ec2, so i need a key-pair.
 Later, i will create it.

-7. Create a key-pair
+7. Create a key-pair:

 you can generate a ssh key from aws
 ![image](https://github.com/user-attachments/assets/54d0ea4a-b26e-46d7-b831-415f0f60d9c8)

 check the code on instance.tf

 8. Create an "output.tf2